grisp/rebar3_grisp_io/README.md

 - The application name
 - The release version in SemVer fashion (by default `0.1.0`)

-This command has 1 optional option:
+This command has 2 options:
 - `--force` or `-f`: This option will force an overwritting of the local and remote files of a given project and release
+- `--refresh` or `-r`: Force software package building even if it already exists
 ---
 ### Validate